-A concussion is a mild traumatic brain injury (TBI) that can occur after an impact to your head.
-A concussive injury is a traumatic brain injury that can occur after a blow to the head.
-This kind of injury is usually caused by an accident or fall, ranging from mild to severe.
-Symptoms may include headaches, dizziness, confusion, difficulty concentrating, balance problems, and more.
-If you or someone you know has suffered a concussion, it’s essential to seek medical attention right away.
+A concussion is a type of mild traumatic brain injury (TBI) that results from a blow to the head.
+It can be caused by an accident or fall and can range from mild to severe in nature.
+The symptoms of a concussion can include headaches, dizziness, confusion, difficulty with concentration, balance issues, and more.
+If you or someone you know has sustained a concussion, it is important to seek medical attention as soon as possible.

 Concussions: How Can We Help